-It’s a fair question for parents to think about: will it influence my child negatively to allow screen time if they prefer it over reading?
+It’s a fair question for parents to think about: Will allowing screen time influence my child negatively if they prefer it over reading?
 Edublox investigates and shares a few tips on how to get your child excited about reading books.

-A recent study conducted at the Cincinnati Children’s Research Foundation tested children’s brains with magnetic resonance imaging to answer this question.
-It was found that reading led to higher connectivity between brain areas related to language and cognitive control than was the case with screen time – and the findings underscore the importance of reading for children to support healthy brain development and literacy.
+A study conducted at the Cincinnati Children’s Research Foundation tested children’s brains with magnetic resonance imaging to answer this question.
+The researchers found that reading led to higher connectivity between brain areas related to language and cognitive control than was the case with screen time – and the findings underscore the importance of reading for children to support healthy brain development and literacy.

 Parents are faced with the challenge of raising children in a digital world, and limiting screen time is most definitely easier said than done.
-According to Robert Meyers, adolescent psychologist, simply restricting a child’s time spent on an activity does not always lead to engaging in activities that stimulate the brain, promote development, academic achievement and creativity.
+According to Robert Meyers, an adolescent psychologist, simply restricting a child’s time spent on an activity does not always lead to them engaging in activities that stimulate the brain and promote development, academic achievement, and creativity.
 “Parents need to provide alternatives and encourage participation.
-Reducing screen time without promoting positive alternatives most likely result in children saying they are bored and there is nothing fun to do,” he says.
+Reducing screen time without promoting positive alternatives will most likely result in children saying they are bored and there is nothing fun to do,” he says.